mihneamanolache/Simple-Python-Ransomware/README.md

 * You have read the guide from bellow

 ## Installing Simple Python Ransomware
-To install **Simple Python Ransomare**, follow these steps:
+To install **Simple Python Ransomware**, follow these steps:
 ```
 git clone <repo> && cd <repo-name>
 pip3 install -r requirements.txt
 ```
 ## Using Simple Python Ransomware
-**Simple Python Ransomare** is used both to encrypt and to decrypt files.
+**Simple Python Ransomware** is used both to encrypt and to decrypt files.
 Before running the script, head over to the `.env` file and update the following lines using your own information:
 ```
 gmail_account='<YOUR_GMAIL_ADDRESS>'
 gmail_password='<YOUR_GMAIL_PASSWORD>'